newtoallofthis123/IJ-Cam/README.md

                                                          IJ-Cam

 IJ-Cam is a free and open source camera/ mirror app which is light weight and not as bulky as windows camera.
 You can use IJ-Cam to check your camera before you join a major meeting for example or you can also use it as a mirror for makeup or whatever.
+There is a option to enable picture in picture and use it as a camera screen when you are sharing your screen

 IJ-Cam is registered under the MIT lisence.
 It is open source and You are free to use it however you want.

 You can also use this online at https://newtoallofthis123.github.io/IJ-Cam or https://kutt.it/IJ-Cam or https://tinu.be/IJ-Cam